bitrix24/b24restdocs/api-reference/crm/universal/item-details-configuration/crm-item-details-configuration-forceCommonScopeForAll.md

-# Set a Common Detail Form for All Users
+# Set Common Detail for All Users crm.item.details.configuration.forceCommonScopeForAll

-> Method name: **crm.item.details.configuration.forceCommonScopeForAll**
->
 > Scope: [`crm`](../../../scopes/permissions.md)
 >
 > Who can execute the method: Administrator

-This method forcibly sets a common detail form for all users, removing their personal detail form settings.
+This method forcibly sets a common detail for all users, removing their personal detail settings.

 {% include [Extras Notice](./_includes/extras_notice.md) %}